 1. Remote UE and Relay perform a discovery procedure.

 2. The Remote UE determines from the configuration provided in step 0 that the relay service code/type discovered in step 1 is associated with a S-NSSAI that is subject to NSSAA (e.g., based on an indication parameter for the S-NSSAI).
-Based on this determination, the Remote UE sends a DCR message including a Remote UE's identity (e.g.,) and NSSAA capabilities.
-The Remote UE may include the requested S-NSSAI.
+Based on this determination, the Remote UE sends a DCR message including the RSC, a Remote UE's identity (e.g.,) and NSSAA capabilities.

-Editor’s Note: whether S-NSSAI is sent by a remote UE is to be in line with SA2.

-NOTE 1: For privacy protection reasons, the Remote UE may decide whether to include the S-NSSAI in the DCR message based on a configuration parameter (e.g., Access Stratum Connection Establishment NSSAI Inclusion Mode) which may have been provided by the PLMN during a previous Registration procedure.
-If the S-NSSAI is not included in the DCR message, the Relay may retrieve the S-NSSAI associated with the relay service code from its configuration from step 0.

 3. Upon receiving the DCR message, the Relay may determine that a network-controlled authorization based NSSAA for Remote UE is required to provide Remote UE access to the slice.
 The determination may be based on any of the following conditions:

 - Relay has performed NSSAA for the S-NSSAI (e.g., as performed in step 0).
 For example, during NSSAA procedure, S-NSSAI is marked with an indication that it is subject to NSSAA.

-- Based on configuration from step 0, the service provided is associated with a particular S-NSSAI that is subject to NSSAA (e.g., based on an indication parameter for the S-NSSAI) or an indication that network-controlled authorization is required to use the relay service.
+- Based on configuration from step 0, the service provided (i.e., RSC) is associated with a particular S-NSSAI that is subject to NSSAA (e.g., based on an indication parameter for the S-NSSAI) or an indication that network-controlled authorization is required to use the relay service.

 4. Upon receiving the DCR message including a Remote UE identity (e.g., SUCI), the relay decides to trigger a network-controlled authorization of Remote UE.
 The relay sends a NAS request message that includes the Remote UE id, the S-NSSAI and Remote UE's NSSAA capabilities.

 NOTE 2: If the Remote UE has a 5G native context established with the Relay UE's serving PLMN, it provides its 5G-GUTI (instead of SUCI) and the primary authentication steps below may be skipped as described in solution #10.

-Editor’s Note: procedure for network controlled authorization is to be in line with SA2.

 5. The AMF checks that the relay is authorized to act as a relay and is authorized to provide access to the S-NSSAI (e.g., S-NSSAI is part of Relay's UE Allowed NSSAI).
 Upon successful check, the AMF decides to trigger a primary authentication of Remote UE via the relay.